ERP for Commerce

 Incoming orders statistics

-A good ERP system for the retail sector generates a separate data record that only collects the data of incoming orders.
-Often it is no longer possible to trace when an order was placed.
-However, good reporting must be able to evaluate such data at any time.
+In a good ERP system for retail, a separate data record is generated that only collects data on incoming orders.
+It is often no longer possible to trace when an order was placed.
+However, a good reporting system must be able to analyse such data at any time.

 Cross-selling function